 We are a clinical-stage biopharmaceutical company with a limited operating history.
 Since our founding in 2015, we have incurred significant net losses.
-Our net losses were \$22.8 million for the year ended December 31, 2018 and the nine months ended September 30, 2019.
-As of September 30, 2019, we had an accumulated deficit of \$70.1 million.
-We have funded our operations to date primarily with proceeds from the sale of preferred stock, upfront fees received in connection with the Lilly agreement and proceeds from the sale of our common stock in connection with our initial public offering, or IPO.
+Our net losses were \$33.7 million and \$22.8 million for the years ended December 31, 2019 and 2018, respectively.
+As of December 31, 2019, we had an accumulated deficit of \$81.0 million.
+We have funded our operations to date primarily with proceeds from public offerings of our common stock, private placements of our preferred stock and upfront fees received under the Lilly Agreement.
 Since commencing operations, we have devoted substantially all of our efforts and financial resources to organizing and staffing our company, identifying business development opportunities, raising capital, securing intellectual property rights related to our product candidates, building and optimizing our manufacturing capabilities and conducting discovery, research and development activities for our product candidates, our discovery programs and our FIND-IO platform.

 We expect that it will be several years, if ever, before we have a commercialized product.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
-The net losses we incur may fluctuate significantly from quarter to quarter.
+The net losses we incur may fluctuate significantly from year to year.
 We anticipate that our expenses will increase substantially if, and as, we:

-- continue to advance the preclinical and clinical development of our existing product candidates and our research programs; - leverage our FIND-IO platform to advance additional product candidates into preclinical and clinical development; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - expand our current good manufacturing practice, or cGMP, manufacturing capacity, including to provide drug supply of NC318 for future clinical trials: - hire additional clinical, quality control, regulatory, scientific and administrative personnel; - expand our operational, financial and management systems and increase personnel, including to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - maintain, expand and protect our intellectual property portfolio; - establish a marketing, sales, distribution and medical affairs infrastructure to commercialize any products for which we may obtain marketing approval and commercialize, whether on our own or jointly with a partner;

-- acquire or in-license other technologies or engage in strategic partnerships; and - incur additional legal, accounting or other expenses in operating our business, including the additional costs associated with operating as a public company.
+- continue to advance the preclinical and clinical development of our existing product candidates and our research programs; - leverage our FIND-IO platform to advance additional product candidates into preclinical and clinical development; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - expand our cGMP manufacturing capacity, including to provide drug supply of NC318 for future clinical trials; - hire additional clinical, quality control, regulatory, scientific and administrative personnel; - expand our operational, financial and management systems and increase personnel, including to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - · maintain, expand and protect our intellectual property portfolio; - establish a marketing, sales, distribution and medical affairs infrastructure to commercialize any products for which we may obtain marketing approval and commercialize, whether on our own or jointly with a partner; - · acquire or in-license other technologies or engage in strategic partnerships; and - incur additional legal, accounting or other expenses in operating our business, including the additional costs associated with operating as a public company.

-To become and remain profitable, we, whether on our own or jointly with Lilly or any potential future collaborator, must develop and eventually commercialize products with significant market potential.
+To become and remain profitable, we, whether on our own or jointly with any potential future collaborator, must develop and eventually commercialize products with significant market potential.
 This will require us to be successful in a range of challenging activities, including completing preclinical studies and clinical trials, obtaining marketing approval for product candidates, manufacturing, marketing and selling products and satisfying any post-marketing requirements.
 We may never succeed in any or all of these activities and, even if we do, we may never generate revenue that is significant or large enough to achieve profitability.
 If we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to become and remain profitable would decrease the value of our company and could impair our ability to raise capital, maintain our research and development efforts, expand our business or continue our operations.
 A decline in the value of our company could also cause you to lose all or part of your investment.